smart-edge-open/ido-specs/doc/core-network/openness_ngc.md

 ![5G OpenNESS Microservices](ngc-images/5g_openess_microservices.png)

-*NOTE The 5GC*
-Vaidation of OpenNESS 5G microservices is performed using the Core Network Test Function (CNTF) microservice  as described in - [OpenNESS NGC Validation](#openness-ngc-validation)
+*NOTE: The 5GC Vaidation of OpenNESS 5G microservices is performed using the Core Network Test Function (CNTF) microservice  as described in - [OpenNESS NGC Validation](#openness-ngc-validation)*

 ### Application Function